mozilla-extensions/dnssec-interference/TELEMETRY.md

 ## `shield-study-addon` pings, specific to THIS study.

-- This add-on opens UDP sockets at browser startup and sends DNS requests for a domain name that we control.
+- This add-on opens UDP and TCP sockets at browser startup and sends DNS requests for a domain name that we control.
 We request seven different resource record types, re-transmitting if necessrry: